 The 2018 Montana SHMP explains that the magnitude of severe weather is measured by the severity of the event and the resulting damage.
 Winter storms are generally slow in developing and advance notice often lessens their effects on the population.
 Severe winter weather that results in loss of life, extended road closures, long-term power outages, or significant isolation problems represent high-magnitude weather events for Montana.
 Routine damages to property are largely due to frozen pipes.
 Collapsed roofs from snow loads are not common due to the low percent moisture in typical snow loads.
 In the Eastern Region, millions of dollars have been lost in property damage, in addition to the loss of life and several injuries, most of which occurred from a transportation accident due to severe winter weather.
-Several disaster declarations were issued in the Eastern Region due to severe winter storms on December 6, 2000, May 28, 2001, and June 13, 2008.
-In the Eastern Region, NCEI reported 13 deaths, 14 injuries, and almost \$9.4 million in property losses; therefore, magnitude of severe winter weather is ranked as critical.
+Several disaster declarations were issued in the Eastern Region, NCEI reported 13 deaths, 14 injuries, and almost \$9.4 million in property losses; therefore, magnitude of severe winter weather is ranked as critical.